EEYale/WebMappingResources/TreesWithLeaflet/README.md

 ### Part Three: Rename your index.html file and restart the web server
 1) Now, outside of the command prompt/ Terminal, right-click on the file `index.html` and rename it `finalScript.html`.
 2) Right-click on the file `shell.html` and rename it `index.html`.
-We will be building our map in there now.
+We will be building our map in the new `index.html` now.
 3) Let's restart the local web server.
 Go back to the command prompt or Terminal, then press and hold `CTRL` followed by `C`.
 This shuts down the web server.
 Then, start it again by pressing the `UP Arrow Key` to get to either the `python -m SimpleHTTPServer` or the `python -m http.server` command.
+Then, hit `enter` or `return` to start the web server again.
 4) Go to your browser.
 If you refresh the `localhost:8000` browser window, you should see nothing.
 That's good!

 ### Part Four: Make a map with just a tile layer.